sonata-project/SonataClassificationBundle/UPGRADE-4.0.md

 ## Doctrine schema update
 Disallowed null value on foreign keys for associations with Context for Category, Tag and Collection entities.

+## Removed media previews

+The media features were removed, to resolve internal circular dependency issues.
+If you still need these, please have a look at the [ClassificationMediaBundle](https://github.com/sonata-project/SonataClassificationMediaBundle).